ACDelco: United Delco

 Around 1960, the division's name was changed to United Delco.
 With the Delco name becoming more well known with consumers, the “Delco” name was incorporated into all of the division's branches (Delco Remy, Delco Harrison, Delco Packard (Packard Electric), Delco Moraine).
 A red and blue semicircular logo was implemented, designed by Lance Wyman (who would later famously design the graphic identity for the 1968 Mexico City Olympics, among other projects).

 AC Spark Plug Division

 In 1899, Albert Champion came to the U.S. as a champion bicycle racer.
-He found a job with the Stranahan brothers, who had started Champion Spark Plug Company in 1905 or 1906 and began production in 1907.
-Champion was not happy in his job because he had no control over his work.
-He already had at least one spark plug patent (from 1898) before leaving Europe.
-In 1908, he went to see William C. Durant of the Buick Motor Co.
+He founded the Champion Spark Plug Company with the Stranahan brothers in 1905 and began production in 1907.
+In 1908, William C. Durant of the Buick Motor Co.
 Durant asked to see some of his prototypes.
 Buick at that time was using Rajah spark plugs.
 Durant thought they could manufacture spark plugs to Champion's design cheaper than buying them from Rajah, and set Champion up in a workshop in Flint, Michigan as part of the budding auto industry there.